Limiting Sets for Digital Cones and Suspensions: Preliminaries

 \section{Preliminaries}

-We use $\N$ for the set of natural numbers, $\Z$ for the set of integers, and $\#X$ for the number of distinct members of $X$.
+We use $\N$ for the set of natural numbers, $\N^* = \N \cup \{0\}$, $\Z$ for the set of integers, and $\#X$ for the number of distinct members of $X$.

-We typically denote a (binary) digital image as $(X,\kappa)$, where $X \subset \Z^n$ for some $n \in \N$ and $\kappa$ represents an adjacency relation of pairs of points in $X$.
-Thus, $(X,\kappa)$ is a graph, in which members of $X$ may be thought of as black points, and members of $\Z^n \setminus X$ as white points, of a picture of some ``real world" object or scene.
+We typically denote a (binary) digital image as $(X,\kappa)$, where $X$ is a nonempty subset of $\Z^n$ for some $n \in \N$ and $\kappa$ represents an adjacency relation of pairs of distinct points in $X$.
+Thus, $(X,\kappa)$ is an undirected graph, in which members of $X$ may be thought of as black points, and members of $\Z^n \setminus X$ as white points, of a picture of some ``real world" object or scene.